caicindy87/stay-current-api/README.md

 ---

 Stay Current is a single-page application that allows uers to stay up to date with today’s current events by exploring resources shared by users or top headlines from news sources.
+Once logged in, users can also share their own resources, articles, tweets, videos, etc. with other users to browse.

 ## Prerequisites

 - Ruby version 2.6.1
 - PostgreSQL 12.2
-- Mac OS
+- API key for NewsAPI

 ## Installation